tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 #### Rejected ECH

-If the server used ClientHelloOuter, the client proceeds with the handshake, authenticating for ECHConfig.contents.public_name as described in
+If the server used ClientHelloOuter, the client proceeds with the handshake, authenticating for `ECHConfig` public identity as described in
 {{auth-public-name}}.
 If authentication or the handshake fails, the client MUST return a failure to the calling application.
 It MUST NOT use the retry configurations.